-Village Hall People to go on the monthly village hall cleaning rota Contact: Judy Petty judyp123@btinternet.com 01424 838868
+Village Hall People to go on the monthly village hall cleaning rota.
+Contact: Judy Petty judyp123@btinternet.com 01424 838868.

 Website Volunteers to help maintain interesting and up-to-date content.
-Contact: Andrew Wedmore andrew@wedmore.com 01424 838667
+Contact: Andrew Wedmore andrew@wedmore.com 01424 838667.

-Brightling Tree Group Our Tree Warden, Doug Edworthy, is carrying out a survey of the tree stock of the parish to discover what we currently have and also its ecological and cultural value.
-He will then use this valuable information to create a tree management plan to guide future decisions affecting trees in the parish.
-If you would like to be involved with the survey contact Doug: treewarden@dallington.org.uk
+Brightling Tree Group Our Tree Warden, Doug Edworthy, has organised a survey of the tree stock of the parish to discover what we currently have and also its ecological and cultural value.
+He can use this valuable information to create a tree management plan to guide future decisions affecting trees in the parish.
+If you would like more information contact Doug: treewarden@dallington.org.uk members houses and annual events organised. brightling.environment.group@gmail.com